Toiletries tips: When to bring and when to pack your deodorant

 • 3: Any non-solid that you bring in your carry-on has to be in a 3.4-ounce or smaller container.
 When it comes to deodorant, you'll find it in sizes from less than 1 ounce to 8 ounces or larger.
 If it's larger, it needs to go in your checked baggage.

-Some roll-on deodorants are 3.5 ounces, missing the TSA requirement by a measly one-tenth of an ounce.
+Some roll-on deodorants are 3.5 ounces, missing the TSA security requirement by a measly one-tenth of an ounce.
 Others are well within the size limit.
 If you're partial to roll-on deodorant, check the label to make sure it contains 3.4 ounces or less.

 Aerosols in the air